 The slices are easy to grab and eat without utensils, making them a potluck and picnic favorite.
 But I’ll forego the ease of eating pies by hand if it means I can get a 2:1 ratio of fruit to crust in each bite.

-Following is my basic recipe for a deep dish fruit pie—though I use my favorite summer combination of fresh sour cherries and peaches, you can use 3 pounds of whatever fruit you’d like and adjust with 1/4 cup less sugar if you’re working with very sweet fruit like blueberries or Bing cherries.
+Though they’re my favorite summer combination, you can use 5 pounds of whatever fruit you’d like and adjust with 1/4 cup less sugar if you’re working with very sweet fruit like blueberries or Bing cherries.

 And if you’re afraid of making your own pie crust, I encourage you to give it a try here, since this shape covers a multitude of sins, including slumped crusts and less-than-perfect shapes.

 - 1 full recipe perfect pie crust, chilled

-- 1 cup granulated sugar
+- 1 cup (200 grams) granulated sugar

 - 1 teaspoon lemon zest (from 1 small lemon)